cdkooistra/cdkooistra/README.md

 # Hi there 👋

-My name is Connor and I am MSc Computer Security student at the VU.
+My name is Connor and I am an MSc Computer Security student at the VU.
 Additionally, I am currently working for [MovingMedia](https://movingmedia.nl) as a Systems Integrator/Developer.

 For my studies I focus on topics such as software security, network security, systems engineering, and secure software development, exploring how to build resilient and robust systems.